vtex-apps/product-review-interfaces/README.md

-# Product Review Blueprint
+# Product Review Interfaces

-> This blueprint is an app that contains all the interface definitions for a product review app.
+> Interfaces for a product review app.

 This app provides extensible interfaces that can be used by the `vtex.store` and a theme app.
 A review app would depend on this app and extend the interfaces provided to become available in the store.